IsraaAbdelghany9/Prediction-of-Obesity-Risk/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

 ## License
-This project is licensed under the Apache2.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.